ChurchApps/FreeShowWeb/src/routes/docs/linux/+page.md

 #### arm64 devices

-The default download does not support "arm64" devices.
-But you can download a custom build from the [downloads page](/downloads), labeled "X-arm64.AppImage".
+You can download a custom ARM build from the [downloads page](/downloads), marked with "arm64" or "aarch64" in the file name.

+#### Other versions

+We also have .deb (debian) and .rpm (Red Hat) available.

 ### Application data path